bePartOf-Creation/azure-arm-template-deployment/README.md

 ### Challenges Faced
 Errors Like:
-`'simpledevtemplate.json' is misspelled or not recognized by the system.'` - This was caused by a missing command `(create)` while trying to deploy with my arm template to the target rg.
+* `'simpledevtemplate.json' is misspelled or not recognized by the system.'` - This was caused by a missing command called `(create)` while trying to deploy with my arm template to the target resource group.

-`"code":"InvalidParameter",
+* `"code":"InvalidParameter",
 "target":"requireGuestProvisionSignal",
 "message":"The property 'requireGuestProvisionSignal' is not valid because the 'Microsoft.Compute/Agentless' feature is not enabled for this subscription."}` - This property `'requireGuestProvisionSignal'` was not enable for subscription, also this was was taken out of the template in resolving it.